koozone/koozone.github.io/harumemo/en/index.md

 ### Quick Tip

-To learn more about the basic features, please check [here](support)."
+To learn more about the basic features, please check [here](support).